olegkrivtsov/openbook/README.md

 chapter3.txt
 ...
 ```

-You can find an example of a real-life book here: [https://github.com/olegkrivtsov/using-zend-framework-3-book](https://github.com/olegkrivtsov/using-zend-framework-3-book).
-The OpenBook tool was mainly developed to generate the HTML files of that book.

 ## Generating Your Book

-Finally, generate the book with the following command:
+You can generate the book with the following command:

 ```
 php openbook.php /path/to/your/book